Define the function f(t) = exp(-pi * t^2)

 \[ \tilde{S}(\nu) = \int_{-\frac{T}{2}}^{\frac{T}{2}} f(t)\, e^{-2\pi i \nu t} \, dt = \sum_{k=0}^{N-1} \int_{t_k}^{t_{k+1}} f(t)\, e^{-2\pi i \nu t} \, dt. \]

-By taking into account that we have \(t_{k+1} - t_k = h_t\), and \(t_k = -\frac{T}{2} + k \cdot h_t = T(\frac{k}{N} - \frac{1}{2})\), we can rewrite the integral as: \[ \tilde{S}(\nu) = \sum_{k=0}^{N-1} f(t_k) e^{-2\pi i \nu t_k} h_t. \] 3.
-Final Formula: The final formula for the approximation of the Fourier transform is given by:
+By taking into account that we have \(t_{k+1} - t_k = h_t\), and \(t_k = -\frac{T}{2} + k \cdot h_t = T(\frac{k}{N} - \frac{1}{2})\), we can rewrite the integral as: \[ \tilde{S}(\nu) = \sum_{k=0}^{N-1} f(t_k) e^{-2\pi i \nu t_k} h_t. \]

 \[ \boxed{ \forall \nu \in \mathbb{R} \quad \underbrace{ \int_{-\frac{T}{2}}^{\frac{T}{2}} f(t)\, e^{-2\pi i \nu t} \, dt }_{=\,\tilde{S}(\nu)} \approx \underbrace{ \frac{T}{n} e^{i \pi \nu T} \sum_{k=0}^{n-1} f_k\, e^{-2 i \pi \nu T k / n} }_{=\,\tilde{S}_n(\nu)} \quad \text{où } f_k = f\left( \frac{2k - n}{2n} T \right). } \]